Anyon: Introduction

 Microsoft has invested in research concerning anyons as a potential basis for topological quantum computing.
-Anyons circling each other ("braiding") would encode information in a more robust way than other potential quantum computing technologies.
+They may be useful in quantum computing as a form of memory.
+Anyons circling each other ("braiding") would encode information in a more robust way than other known potential quantum computing technologies.
 Most investment in quantum computing, however, is based on methods that do not use anyons.

 History

-A group of theoretical physicists working at the University of Oslo, led by Jon Leinaas and Jan Myrheim, calculated in 1977 that the traditional division between fermions and bosons would not apply to theoretical particles existing in two dimensions.
-Such particles would be expected to exhibit a diverse range of previously unexpected properties.
-In 1982, Frank Wilczek published in two papers, exploring the fractional statistics of quasiparticles in two dimensions, giving them the name "anyons" to indicate that the phase shift upon permutation can take any value.
+In 1977, two theoretical physicists working at the University of Oslo, Jon Magne Leinaas and Jan Myrheim, showed that the traditional classification of particles as either fermions or bosons would not apply if they were restricted to move in only two dimensions.
+Hypothetical particles, being neither bosons nor fermions, would be expected to exhibit a diverse range of previously unexpected properties.
+In 1982, Frank Wilczek published two papers exploring the fractional statistics of quasiparticles in two dimensions, giving them the name "anyons" to indicate that the phase shift upon permutation can take any value.

 Daniel Tsui and Horst Störmer discovered the fractional quantum Hall effect in 1982.
 The mathematics developed by Wilczek proved to be useful to Bertrand Halperin at Harvard University in explaining aspects of it.
 Frank Wilczek, Dan Arovas, and Robert Schrieffer verified this statement in 1985 with an explicit calculation that predicted that particles existing in these systems are in fact anyons.